Phoenix (fireboat): 1989 Marina District fires

 Phoenix connected hoses to an engine company and to two ladder trucks and commenced pumping seawater from the bay.
 Fire crews renewed their efforts, making a frontal attack on burning structures.
 Soon, one of the Fire Department's Hose Tenders arrived in the lagoon carrying 5000 ft of 5 in hose, followed shortly by another hose tender—they connected to Phoenix to relay water to more distant engine companies.
 In a parallel effort, the AWSS lines were inspected by city workers, temporary repairs made, and two high-pressure pump stations were brought back into operation at about 8 pm, supplying 10,000 U.S. gallons per minute.
 Phoenix worked until all the Marina fires were under control, pumping seawater continuously for 15 hours at the rate of 6,400 gallons per minute, a total of 5.5 million gallons (20.8 ML).

 Phoenix is credited with saving the area from further destruction.
 One of Feinstein's last mayoral acts was to save the city's only fireboat from suggested budget cuts.
 Some 21 months later the earthquake struck.
 Feinstein wrote that the boat "unquestionably saved the Marina from a greater catastrophe".
 The fireboat's role in the earthquake is the subject of a children's book, Frankie & The Phoenix.
 Senator Feinstein read the book to students at the opening of a new San Francisco elementary school dedicated in her name in August 2006.

 Subsequent to the 1989 earthquake, $50,000 from grateful Marina property owners, and $300,000 from an anonymous donor were used to provide Phoenix with a colleague.
 Guardian, an older fireboat built in 1951, was purchased from the City of Vancouver, British Columbia, and refurbished.
 She was piloted down the Pacific Coast to dock alongside Phoenix at Pier 22½.
 In 1999, the shared fireboat house was declared San Francisco's 225th Historic Landmark.

-A planned monument to the 1989 earthquake, the Marina Earthquake Memorial, focuses on the role of Phoenix in the Marina firefighting effort and will incorporate the original 16-foot-high (5 m) tower monitor from Phoenix as a centerpiece of the memorial design.
+A monument was planned to be sited in the Marina District commemorate the role of Phoenix in the Marina firefighting effort.
+Instead, a sculpture incorporating historic photos was installed near Firehouse 35 at Pier 22½ in the shape of the prow of a boat.
+The sculpture, titled "Bow" and created by Walter Hood, was unveiled on March 10, 2022.